DrewCarlson/mobius.kt/README.md

 Using Mobius.kt for shared logic does not require consuming projects to be written in or know about Kotlin.

 ### Kotlin/Native

+Kotlin/Native's [new memory manager](https://blog.jetbrains.com/kotlin/2021/08/try-the-new-kotlin-native-memory-manager-development-preview/) is generally supported but may result in higher memory usage and in rare cases, delayed runtime errors.
+The following notes are relevant only to the original memory manager where shared state cannot be mutable.

 A `MobiusLoop` is single-threaded on native targets and cannot be [frozen](https://kotlinlang.org/docs/native-immutability.html).
 Generally this is acceptable behavior, even when the loop exists on the main thread.